Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Potential Applications and Limitations

-The present transformations are designed for compressible turbulent channel flows.
-They can potentially be extend to more general configurations that exhibit similar inner layer structure.
+Lastly, the proposed approach is mainly designed for compressible turbulent channel flow.
+The application to compressible turbulent pipe flows is illustrated in Appendix~\ref{sec:app_A}.
+The proposed approach may be extended to more general configurations that exhibit similar inner layer structure.
 However, such an extension would require more advanced models for \(\psi_1\), \(\psi_2\), and \(\psi_3\).

-For example, in zero pressure gradient boundary layer flows, the constant stress assumption approximately holds in the inner layer, indicating \(\tau^+_{tot} \approx 1\) in Eq.~\eqref{eq:params_f1f2f3}.
+For example, in zero-pressure-gradient boundary layer flows, the constant stress assumption approximately holds in the inner layer, indicating \(\tau^+_{tot} \approx 1\) in Eq.~\eqref{eq:params_f1f2f3}.
 One may also use \(\tau^+_{tot} = 1 - (y/\delta_e)^{1.5}\) \citep{Sun1973, Chen2016} for the entire boundary layer, where \(\delta_e\) denotes the boundary layer thickness.
 At high Reynolds numbers, the commonly used linear model given in Eq.~\eqref{eq:lm_linear} can be readily applied.
 Nevertheless, we retain the flexibility to employ alternative models for \(\psi_1\) when necessary.
 The influence of the body force term may potentially be neglected.
-Finally, the TKE transport term in \(\psi_3\), along with other high-order terms, should be carefully evaluated for different thermal wall conditions.
-Unfortunately, a model that accurately describe the high-order term distribution is not available.
-In addition, the cold wall configuration of compressible turbulent boundary layer flow leads to a non-monotonic temperature profile in the wall-normal direction.
+Regarding the turbulent TKE flux in \(\psi_3\), it remains to be validated whether the proposed models \(\beta_1\), \(\beta_2\), and \(\beta_3\) still hold in boundary layers.
+The influence of other high-order terms should also be carefully evaluated for different thermal wall conditions.
+Another challenge arises from the non-monotonic temperature profile in the cold wall configuration of compressible turbulent boundary layer flows.
 A local maximum appears in the buffer layer \citep{Zhang2018, Szajnecki2025}, with \(d\theta^+ < 0\) below this position and \(d\theta^+ > 0\) above it.
-Our tests indicate that including only the TKE transport term is insufficient as the denominator \(\left(B_q + \psi_2 {(\gamma - 1)M_\tau^2 u^+} + \psi_3 \right)\) still changes sign within the buffer layer.
+Our tests indicate that including only the turbulent TKE flux is not sufficient as the denominator \(\left(B_q + \psi_2 {(\gamma - 1)M_\tau^2 u^+} + \psi_3 \right)\) still changes sign within the buffer layer due to energy imbalance.
 More importantly, the location of this sign change does not coincide with that of the maximum temperature.
-This mismatch causes the transformed temperature to exhibit a nonmonotonic profile in the buffer layer.
+This mismatch causes the transformed temperature to exhibit a non-monotonic profile in the buffer layer.
 In this regard, it is considerably more challenging to develope the temperature transformation than in the turbulent channel flow.

-A more detailed investigation is left for future work.
+Addressing the above limitations would significantly improve the temperature transformation.
+However, this is beyond the scope of the present study and is left for future research.